Scores for Multivariate Distributions and Level Sets: Introduction

 \section{Introduction}

-Forecasts of future outcomes should be probabilistic, as this allows forecasters to communicate their uncertainty and hence better support decision-making.
-In many applications, it is a forecast for a multivariate probability distribution that is needed, for example, to manage the impact of extreme weather (\citealt{berrocal2010spatio}), financial risk (\citealt{diks2014comparing}), uncertain energy generation (\citealt{jeon2012using}), and variable advertising exposures (\citealt{danaher2011modeling}).
-To support this, \citet{gneiting2014probabilistic} describe how there is an urgent need for decision-theoretically principled methods to enable the evaluation of distributional forecasts of multivariate variables.
+Forecasts should be probabilistic, as this allows forecasters to communicate their uncertainty and hence better support decision-making.
+In many applications, a forecast of a multivariate probability distribution is needed.
+For example, \citet{berrocal2010spatio} consider the impact of extreme weather risk on road maintenance by estimating the joint distribution of temperature and precipitation to enable the prediction of ice formation on road surfaces. \citet{danaher2011modeling} show how accurate estimation of the joint distribution of website visit duration and expenditure can lead to improved distributional forecasts for the latter. \citet{jeon2012using} forecast the joint distribution of wind velocity in perpendicular directions, which they use to generate distributional forecasts of wind power. \citet{diks2014comparing} model the joint distribution of sets of exchange rates to capture tail dependence and its impact on common extreme appreciation and depreciation of the currencies.

-Distributional forecast accuracy should be evaluated by maximizing sharpness subject to calibration (\citealt{gneiting2014probabilistic}).
+To support such applications, \citet{gneiting2014probabilistic} describe the need for decision-theoretically principled methods for evaluating forecasts of multivariate distributions.
+Distributional forecast accuracy should be evaluated by maximizing sharpness subject to calibration.
 Sharpness relates to the concentration of the probabilistic forecast, while calibration concerns its statistical consistency with the data.
-A \textit{scoring function} (or score) summarizes both calibration and sharpness, and can be used to compare forecasts from competing methods, or as the objective function in model estimation (\citealt{gneiting2007strictly,jose2017percentage}).
+A score summarizes both calibration and sharpness, and can be used to compare forecasts from competing methods.
+In addition, a score can be used as the objective function in model estimation (\citealt{jose2017percentage}).

-The continuous ranked probability score (CRPS) is well-established for univariate distributions (\citealt{gneiting2007strictly,grushka2017quantile}).
-For multivariate distributions, the energy score has been proposed as a multivariate generalization of the CRPS (\citealt{gneiting2007strictly}), and has been used in a number of studies (see, for example, \citealt{schefzik2017ensemble,mclean2013probabilistic}).
-An alternative generalization is the multivariate CRPS (MCRPS), which is briefly introduced by \citet{gneiting2007strictly}.
+The continuous ranked probability score (CRPS) is widely used for univariate distributions (\citealt{grushka2017quantile}).
+For multivariate distributions, the energy score of \citet{gneiting2007strictly} has become popular as a multivariate generalization of the CRPS.
+An alternative generalization is the multivariate CRPS (MCRPS), introduced by \citet{gneiting2007strictly}.
 This score has only been considered further by \citet{yuen2014crps}, who use it for estimation in extreme value theory.
-Another proposal of \citet{gneiting2007strictly} is the quadratic score, which can be used for univariate and multivariate densities, but is distinct from the popular log score.
-The quadratic score has not yet been considered by other researchers.
+Another proposal is the quadratic score, which can be used for univariate and multivariate densities, but is distinct from the log score (see \citealt{gneiting2007strictly}).